Jesus: Truth vs. Myths

 The Empty Tomb

 Christianity will point to an empty tomb in Jerusalem as the sign that Jesus rose from the dead.
 There is no empirical evidence to support the Christian claim that the tomb in Jerusalem has any connection to Jesus.
 The evidence for the resurrection of Jesus is the destruction of the temple and fall of Jerusalem, followed by the collapse of the ancient world.
 Jesus said that he would rise from the dead, and return to the earth in power.
 In conjunction with his return, the temple in Jerusalem would be destroyed, the city would be left desolate, and the (ancient) world would come to an end.
 In the year AD70, the temple and Jerusalem were destroyed to the foundation stones; at that point, all communication with the biblical and pagan gods ceased, and humans inherited the Earth.
 The collapse of the ancient world is empirical evidence for the resurrection of Jesus; not an empty tomb in Jerusalem.
-That evidence can be found in the libraries and archaeological ruins of the ancient world on every continent of the globe.
+Evidence for the resurrection and second coming of Jesus can be found in the libraries and archaeological ruins of the ancient world on every continent of the globe.

 The Bible is a closed history of God’s interaction with the ancient Israelites.
 It is not a handbook for religion, or myth as disparaged in atheistic science and academia.
 Studying the Bible as history will end the conflict between science and religion, harmonize liberal and conservative politics, and reveal our origin, purpose, and future.

 Did the Second Coming of Jesus cause the collapse of the ancient world?
 You Decide The Discovery

 We ask you to use our new social media links below to discuss this wonderful discovery with your family and friends, and send us your comments: Contact the Realists.